arpost/learning-git-and-github/README.md

 ## Install Windows Terminal
 Go to the Microsoft Store, search for Windows Terminal, and install it.
 It is free of charge from Microsoft.
 You will probably want to set Terminal's default shell to PowerShell, which is far superior to the regular command prompt.
 There is also a built in PowerShell app in Windows that you can use, but Terminal is much nicer.
 For example, Terminal supports normal cut, copy, and paste keyboard shortcuts, not to mention theming.

-## Install OpenSSH Client on Windows 10
+## Install OpenSSH Client on Windows
 OpenSSH will give you the ssh command, which git uses behind the scenes to communicate securely with GitHub's servers.
 MacOS has ssh installed by default.

 In an administrator account, go to Settings, and go to Apps & Features.
 Click on Optional Features.
 If OpenSSH Client is not listed under Installed Features, click Add a feature and install it.
 If you don't see the OpenSSH Client listed, you probably are not in an administrator account.

-To make sure this worked, open Terminal, and from Powershell run `get-command ssh`.
+To make sure this worked, in your regular user account, open Terminal, and from Powershell run `get-command ssh`.
 The response should look something like `C:\Windows\System32\OpenSSH\ssh.exe`.
 If not, reboot your computer and try again.

 ## Configure git to use the correct ssh (Windows)
 Open a Terminal, and run the following command to configure git to use OpenSSH's ssh command, substituting `<the git command from above>` with what `get-command ssh` just told you: